-FABnyc and Downtown Art present Hatuey Ramos-Fermín’s Messages to Go, an art project that produces, designs, and distributes a series of reusable shopping bags based on conversations and interviews with local small business owners including the owners of Rossy’s Bakery and Coffee Shop, Dual Specialty, and La Sirena Mexican Folk Art, as well as with small business advocates including Cooper Square Committee Director of Planning and Development Abigail Ellman; CB3 Economic Development Committee member Meghan Joye; and NYC Council Member for District 2, Carlina Rivera.
+FABnyc and Downtown Art present Hatuey Ramos-Fermín’s Messages to Go, an art project that produced, designed, and distributed a series of reusable shopping bags based on conversations and interviews with local small business owners including the owners of Rossy’s Bakery and Coffee Shop, Dual Specialty, and La Sirena Mexican Folk Art, as well as with small business advocates including Cooper Square Committee Director of Planning and Development Abigail Ellman; CB3 Economic Development Committee member Meghan Joye; and NYC Council Member for District 2, Carlina Rivera.

 The design of each bag features quotes by the small business owner and advocates along with a graphic, designed by Ramos-Fermin, of either the owners’ storefronts or recently vacated ones.
-Bags were distributed to each store and are available at Rossy’s, Dual Specialty, and La Sirena, amplifying both their businesses and their stories.
-All bags are also available in the lobby of Downtown Art.
+Bags were distributed to each store and were available at Rossy’s, Dual Specialty, and La Sirena, amplifying both their businesses and their stories.
+All bags were also available in the lobby of Downtown Art.

-Through a series of events hosted at Rossy’s and Downtown Art, FABnyc will continue to support the voices of small business owners and advocates fighting against small business displacement in the Lower East Side and across the city.
+Through a series of events hosted at Rossy’s and Downtown Art, FABnyc continues to support the voices of small business owners and advocates fighting against small business displacement in the Lower East Side and across the city.

 Messages to Go was first created in collaboration with Artists Alliance and Cuchifritos Gallery at the Essex Street Market.